uhMammoth/Compsci-1---Project-4/README.md

 //It has the program description, purpose and team members

-//Check it out at the top of the main.cpp
+//Check it out at the top of main.cpp

 # Compsci-1---Project-4